-To move the Image Service Viewfinder, simply click anywhere inside the circle and drag it to a new location on the map.
+To move the image viewer, simply click and drag to the desired location on the map.

 3.4 How to operate the zoom level

-To zoom in and out of the map click the plus and minus signs in the top right hand corner of the screen.
+To zoom in and out of the map click the plus and minus signs in the bottom right corner of the screen.

 3.5 Understanding differences in image resolution

 Satellite operators provide images with different resolutions, and because we use a variety of different satellite providers, you may come across imagery with differing resolutions.
 If you zoom into a satellite image in the Portal and it becomes blurry, this may be due to the number of pixels in the image.
 For example, if an image has a definition of 5m, this means that each pixel represents 5 meters of ground.